Howard L. Graef, DDS

 • A lower denture is shaped like a horseshoe to leave room for the tongue.

-Dentures over a normal course of time will wear and need to be replaced or relined in order to keep the jaw alignment normal.
+Dentures over a normal course of time will wear and may need to be replaced or relined in order to keep the jaw alignment normal.
 The alignment will slowly change as the bone and gum ridges recede or shrink due to the extraction of the teeth.
-Regular dentist examinations are still important for the denture wearer so that the oral tissues can be checked for disease or change.
+Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for disease or change.